JuliaGeo/GeometryOps.jl/docs/src/tutorials/creating_geometry.md

 using CairoMakie
 using GeoMakie
 using GeoJSON
+Makie.set_theme!(Makie.MAKIE_DEFAULT_THEME) # hide
 ````

-The first thing we need to do is decide which Coordinate Reference System (CRS) we will be working in.
-Here, we start with the most common geographic CRS (i.e. coordiantes of latitude and longitude), [WGS84](https://epsg.io/4326).
+The first thing we need to do is decide which [Coordinate Reference System (CRS)](https://en.wikipedia.org/wiki/Spatial_reference_system) we will be working in.
+Here, we start with the most common geographic CRS (i.e. coordinates of latitude and longitude), [WGS84](https://epsg.io/4326).

 ````@example creating_geometry
 crs = GFT.EPSG(4326)